abinjoseim/project_test/Notes.md

 ## Task 2

 As a Frontend Developer, I design and develop responsive, mobile-first, user-friendly interfaces for diverse projects such as SaaS platforms, ecommerce websites, and managed service products.
 My tasks include creating mockups and prototypes, adhering to best practices and coding standards during implementation.
-I collaborate with UX designers to enhance user experience based on feedback and maintain consistant communication with backend engineers to ensure smooth data flow.
+I collaborate with UX designers to enhance user experience based on feedback and maintain consistent communication with backend engineers to ensure smooth data flow.
 Additionally, I mentor junior developer, document frontend code and actively participate in requirement gathering and project planning with product owners and stakeholders to ensure successful project delivery.

 <br />